kapolyak/docker101-demo/README.md

 # Docker 101 - Demo

 A simple educational tutorial to demonstrate the building-blocks of Docker.
 This repo includes a "hello world" node app that you should clone down (you don't need node.js on your local machine if you don't want to run the app locally).
-You'll go through the steps of building a Docker image for this app, pushing this image to Docker Hub, pulling the image down from Docker Hub, and finally running the container to run the app with Docker.
+You'll go through the steps of building a Docker image for this app, running the container to run the app with Docker, pushing this image to Docker Hub, and pulling the image down from Docker Hub.

 ## Demo steps: